insarlab/MintPy/README.md

     pysarApp.py KujuAlosAT422F650_template.txt

-Inside pysarApp.py, it reads the unwrapped interferograms, refernces all of them to the same coherent pixel (a seed point point), calculates the phase closure and estimates the unwrapping errors (if it has been asked for), inverts the interferograms, calculates a parameter called "temporal_coherence" which can be used to evaluate the quality of inversion, removes ramps or surface from time-series epochs, corrects dem errors, corrects local oscilator drift (for Envisat only), corrects stratified tropospheric delay (using pyaps and using phase-elevation approach), ... and finally estimates the velocity.
+Inside pysarApp.py, it reads the unwrapped interferograms, refernces all of them to the same coherent pixel (a seed point point), calculates the phase closure and estimates the unwrapping errors (if it has been asked for), inverts the interferograms, calculates a parameter called "temporal coherence" which can be used to evaluate the quality of inversion, removes ramps or surface from time-series epochs, corrects dem errors, corrects local oscilator drift (for Envisat only), corrects stratified tropospheric delay (using pyaps and using phase-elevation approach), ... and finally estimates the velocity.

 Use view.py to view any pysar output.

-Use tsviewer.py to plot the time-series for each point (relative to the refernce point and epoch!).
+Use tsview.py to plot the time-series for each point (relative to the refernce point and epoch!).

 #### Build your own processing recipe